markshust/docker-magento/README.md

 ### PHPStorm & Xdebug

-First, enable Xdebug in the PHP-FPM container by running: `./bin/xdebug enable`
+First, enable Xdebug in the PHP-FPM container by running: `./bin/xdebug enable`, the restart the docker containers (CTRL+C, `./bin/start`).

 Then, open `PHPStorm > Preferences > Languages & Frameworks > PHP` and configure: